 - Purchase receipts

 Note: Submitting incomplete or inaccurate information, or failure to keep and/or produce accurate records, can result in penalties and/or prosecution.

 What changes to my business do I need to report to the WSIB?

 Businesses are required to notify us within 10 calendar days of a material or business ownership change.

-If the name or address of your business changed, fill out the form on the flap attached to the return envelope provided with the Premium Remittance Form, the Reconciliation Form, or the statement of account.
-You can also update your address online.
+If the name or address of your business has changed, you can update your address online or fill out the form on the flap attached to the return envelope provided with the premium remittance form, or the statement of account.

 How do I calculate my insurable earnings?